dragonblocks/dragonblocks/doc/API.md

 			Same as dragonblocks.getSound, exept for Textures and, if the file is found, it will surrond it with url() so you can do elem.style.background = dragonblocks.getTexture(...) dragonblocks.getToken() : String
-			Returns a unique string starting with # dragonblocks.getVersion() : String
+			Returns a unique string starting with # dragonblocks.getTool(name : String) : dragonblocks.Tool
+			Returns the tool with the id "name". dragonblocks.getVersion() : String
 			Returns the version string (something like "Dragonblocks 3.0") dragonblocks.isValidItemstring(itemstring : String)